 Cancellation of Removal for Lawful Permanent Residents

 Lawful permanent residents can in some situations be placed for removal and deportation.
 This can occur if a lawful permanent resident card is allowed to expire or when there is a failure to meet conditions of residence.

 If someone has been a lawful permanent resident of the United States for many years, they may qualify for cancellation of removal relief.
 If successful, beneficiaries retain their lawful permanent resident card and can continue living and working in the country.

 Cancellation of removal eligilbity requirements for lawful permanent residents include the following:

-- You have been a lawful permanent resident for at least 5 years at the time of your requesting cancellation of removal.
-This requirement precludes those who fail to remove conditions from their marriage or investor lawful permanent resident card.
+- You have been a lawful permanent resident for at least 5 years at the time of your requesting cancellation of removal – This requirement precludes those who fail to remove conditions from their marriage or investor lawful permanent resident card.

-- You have maintained continuous presence in the United States for a minimum of 7 years under any immigration status before the “stop-time rule” takes effect.
-Continuous presence means that you have maintained your primary residence in the United States.
+- You have maintained continuous presence in the United States for a minimum of 7 years under any immigration status before the “stop-time rule” takes effect – Continuous presence means that you have maintained your primary residence in the United States.
 In most cases, entering the U.S. with any kind of legal status will “start the clock” for this requirement.
 However, the “stop-time rule” triggers when you are detained or provided with a notice to appear before an immigration court.
 You have not been convicted of an aggravated felony – Many lawful permanent residents are placed for removal when they are convicted of a deportable offense.
 Those who are convicted of aggravated felonies cannot seek cancellation of removal relief.

-- You have not been granted cancellation of removal before.
-Cancellation of removal is a one-time benefit.
+- You have not been granted cancellation of removal before – Cancellation of removal is a one-time benefit.
 If you have received this relief before (even if as a non-lawful permanent resident), you cannot receive it again.